Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-dental-care-brushing-teeth-without-the-fight.md

 **The biter**: If your cat bites during brushing attempts, stick with gentler alternatives like dental treats and water additives.
 Aggressive resistance suggests deep discomfort possibly requiring veterinary examination for painful dental conditions.

-**The overly sensitive**: Cats with previous negative mouth experiencesâdental disease, injuries, or rough handlingâneed extra patience.
+**The overly sensitive**: Cats with previous negative mouth experiences—dental disease, injuries, or rough handling—need extra patience.
 Go back to very early introduction steps and proceed slowly based on their comfort level.

 **The food-motivated**: Use particularly tempting treats as rewards, perhaps even offering a small meal immediately after brushing sessions.
 Some cats tolerate brushing remarkably well when strong food motivation exists.